 Live Migration involves copying the memory pages from source to destination machines.
-The time involved in the live migration depends on the memory size of the VM but it is much more dependent on the rate at which dirty pages are created, which depends on the application usage of memory.
-As Clark et al. noted if the VM continuously dirty pages faster than the rate of copying, then the copy of pages work will be in vain.
-In particular, stalled live migrations for VMs executing memory-intensive applications, in which the memory is being frequently modified, thus creating new dirty pages at a faster rate than the ability of KVM to transfer those pages to destination.
+The time involved in the live migration depends on the memory size of the VM but it is much more dependent on the rate at which dirty pages are created, which is related to the application usage of memory.
+As Clark et al. noted, if memory-intensive applications running on the VM produce dirty pages faster than the rate of copying, then the copy of pages work will be in vain.
+In particular, live migrations stalls for VMs executing memory-intensive applications, in which the memory is being frequently modified, thus creating new dirty pages at a faster rate than the ability of KVM to transfer those pages to destination.

 State of the Art on Migration of VMs

 Cloud computing is a network-based computing paradigm where resources, software, data and information are provided through the Internet as a shared pool of services (following the IaaS - Infrastructure as a Service, PaaS - Platform as a Service or SaaS - Software as a Service model), which may be packaged in virtual machines.
-This technology is related to high efficient computing and high power computing by centralizing storage, memory, processing and bandwidth.
+This technology is related to high efficiency computing and high power computing by centralizing storage, memory, processing and bandwidth.
 Thus, enterprises get their applications up and running faster, with improved manageability and less maintenance.
 It gives clients a tool to more rapidly adjust resources to meet fluctuating and unpredictable business demand (scale up when computing needs increase and then scale down when demands decrease).

 Cloud computing providers are entities which offer production services and components in a verifiable and significantly ways, via a private (private cloud) or a public network (cloud).
 They are built from architectures which allow the deployment of resources (e.g., networks, servers, etc.) for data storing or for applications support.
-In this way, providers are becoming a highly demanded service or utility due to the advantages of high computing power, cheap cost of offered services, high performance, scalability, accessibility as well as availability.
+By aggregating large amounts of resources, providers are becoming a highly demanded service or utility due to the advantages of high computing power, cheap cost of offered services, high performance, scalability, accessibility as well as availability.

 Several key challenges take place in the specific case of a federated Cloud infrastructure, such as the EGI Federated Cloud.
 One of these challenges is the relocation of virtual machines (VMs) instances between providers.

 The fully automatic relocation of service instances between cloud providers requires software libraries, standards and frameworks that abstract cloud computing services to common interfaces where data optimisation, runtime architecture adaptation, and goal-oriented service instance relocation must play an important role in proposed solutions.
-This process, intuitively, takes place in several steps: stopping/suspending the virtual machine in the source provider, create a copy of it in the destination provider and relocating it; moving the data from the block storage to the new virtual machine; and finally performing the reconfiguration.
-Furthermore, there are several actors that intervene in the process, such as cloud brokers to discover cloud provider services, migrators to support adaptation, communication channels, among others, see “An Open Framework for Relocation of Cloud Services” for details.
+This process, intuitively, takes place in several steps: stopping/suspending the virtual machine in the source provider, creating a copy of it in the destination provider; moving the data from the block storage to the new virtual machine; and finally performing the reconfiguration.
+Furthermore, there are several actors involved in this process, such as cloud brokers to discover cloud provider services, migrators to support adaptation, communication channels, among others (see “An Open Framework for Relocation of Cloud Services” for details).

 In “An Open Framework for Relocation of Cloud Services.”, authors present an interesting point of view when considering VMs migration.
-They describe a framework, called FluidCloud, for addressing relocation of IaaS-based service instances, relocation of PaaS-based service instances and service instance adaptation: IaaS to PaaS.
-To achieve these goals, both the source provider and the destination provider must have supported APIs that allow these communications.
-A proof-of-concept, implemented in Python, considering the relocation of IaaS components, and runtime cost, between OpenStack and SmartOS was developed to prove that the designed architecture satisfies the needs and its feasibility.
+They describe a framework, called FluidCloud, for addressing relocation of IaaS-based service instances, relocation of PaaS-based service instances and service instances adaptation: IaaS to PaaS.
+To achieve these goals, both the source provider and the destination provider must support APIs that allow these communications.
+A proof-of-concept, implemented in Python, considering the relocation of IaaS components, and runtime cost, between OpenStack and SmartOS was developed to prove VM migration feasibility and the designed architecture capability.